-Born in Newport, on July 11, 1827, Austin Corbin made his mark on the world as a railroad man, plantation owner, resort operator and banker.
+Born on July 11, 1827, Austin Corbin made his mark on the world as a railroad man, plantation owner, resort operator and banker.
 His success came mostly in places outside New England, such as Arkansas, Iowa and New York.
-And he carefully cultivated the image of a prosperous businessman who summered at his Newport, N.H., mansion.
+And he carefully cultivated the image of a prosperous businessman who summered at his New Hampshire mansion.

 A Monument to Greed

-The mansion was his birthplace, but over the years he essentially tore it down.
+The mansion was his birthplace, but he gradually tore it down over the years.
 In its place he erected a monument to his greed, complete with a private rail siding for his personal rail cars.
 You can see it here as it was when the Wall Street Journal featured it as the House of the Day in 2012.